Letting Go of the Story

 in time.
 After that, it's no longer happening.
 But if we are afraid it might happen again, we will replay the incident in our minds over and over.
 It's like getting hurt repeatedly.

-When I was young, my grandma often told me stories of her marital abuse.
+When I was young, my grandma often told me stories of her past trauma.
 When she lost her memory due to Alzheimer's disease, she suddenly became a very happy person.
 She didn't recognize any of her family, which was probably a good thing, but she was as cheerful as a child without a care in the world.
 Finally, she was free of the past.

-Narcissistic abuse causes damage to the hippocampus - the part of the brain that is involved with memories.
-Could my grandma's dementia have been caused by abuse?
 How would her life have been different if she had been able to drop the story sooner and live in the present moment - without having to lose her mind?
-Happiness can only be experienced in the present moment, as spiritual teachers like Eckhart Tolle remind us.
-If you suspect that you or someone in your life has brain damage from narcissistic abuse, I recommend studying the work of Dr. Daniel Amen.
+Joy can only be experienced in the Now, as spiritual teachers like Eckhart Tolle remind us.
+Emotional trauma can cause damage to the hippocampus - the part of the brain that is involved with memories.
+If you suspect that you or someone in your life has brain damage, I recommend studying the work of Dr. Daniel Amen.
 His protocols for repairing brain damage include diet, exercise, supplements, and mental exercises.
 Dr. Amen also recommends Holosync meditation.
 I've been doing Holosync since 2007, and it has helped me tremendously.

 Processes for Letting Go